Mugison: Early career

-In 1990, whilst working in Hrísey, Mugison saw Kjartan H Grétarsson live in concert, which was "a major turning point in his life".
-Mugison was so fascinated by Kjartan's mysterious presence, most notably his hair, that he sought him out and requested the musician teach Mugison how to become an artist.
-Kjartan agreed, and they met every Wednesday in order for him to impart his knowledge, and expose Mugison to different kinds of music and literature, including Frank Zappa, the Beat Poets and key Icelandic poetry.
+In 1990, whilst working in Hrísey, Mugison saw Kjartan Hallur Grétarsson live in concert, which was “a major turning point in his life”.
+Mugison was so fascinated by Kjartan’s mysterious presence, most notably his hair, that he sought him out and requested the musician teach Mugison how to become an artist.
+Kjartan agreed, and they met every Wednesday in order for him to impart his knowledge and expose Mugison to different kinds of music and literature, including Frank Zappa, the Beat Poets, and key Icelandic poetry.
 This union has led to a lifelong friendship, with Kjartan H Grétarsson creating subsequent cover art for the album Mugiboogie.

-After receiving a mentorship from Kjartan H Grétarsson, Mugison moved to Reykjavík in 1993 at the age of 17.
-This was the year Nirvana released In Utero and Björk put out Debut, both highly influential albums in Mugison's life.
+After receiving a mentorship from Kjartan H. Grétarsson, Mugison moved to Reykjavík in 1993 at the age of 17.
 He attended Hamrahlíðaskóli Menntaskóli.
-He chose this particular school as so many artists had graduated from there, most notably Páll Óskar, who Mugison was a huge fan of.
+He chose this particular school because of its large amount of alumni that were musicians, most notably Páll Óskar, whose music Mugison enjoyed.

 During his time at Hamrahlíðaskóli, he befriended an influential music industry icon named Kiddi Kanína, who owned the iconic record shop Hljómalind.
 Kiddi was very involved with the early careers of Sigur Rós and Björk, and turned Mugison onto artists such as Sonic Youth and Pavement.

 In 2000, Mugison went to London's Middlesex University to complete a Bachelor of Arts in Recording Art.
 During his time in the UK, he experimented with creating music on computers.
 Interested in creating more portable music options, Mugison visited an Apple Store to enquire when the laptop would be big enough to handle music, only to be told by a salesperson, unequivocally, that laptops would not ever be big enough to make music.
 At the same time, Björk was predicting that all music would be made on laptops in the near future in various interviews she gave.
 Sharing the same vision as someone as influential as Björk made Mugison even more determined that he was on the right path, so he purchased a second hand Apple 3G PowerBook with the sole intention to create music on it.
 During his studies in London, Digigram released the VX Pocket Soundcard.
 This new technology was so expensive that after Mugison purchased his prize possession he could not afford to pay rent for the rest of his semester, so had to sleep on friends sofas for the rest of his term in London.
-The investment was worth it and he began working on his debut album; Lonely Mountain.
+The investment was worth it and he began working on his debut album Lonely Mountain.